HolographicWings/LethalExpansion/README.md

 To make the mod compatible with vanilla players, keep default every setting that have "Mod required by client: Yes" in their description.
 (Keep mouse on a setting to see it's description)
 ![Mod Menu 2](https://raw.githubusercontent.com/HolographicWings/LethalExpansion/main/Screenshots/ModSettings2.png "Mod Menu 2")

+## Report a bug :
+I will maybe open a Discord for support if the mod gets a lot of users, meanwhile you can use the [github's issue tab](https://github.com/HolographicWings/LethalSDK-Unity-Project/issues).
+Please enable the fellowing settings in the "BepInEx.cfg" setting file from the "Lethal Company\BepInEx\config\" folder:
+[Logging]
+- UnityLogListening = true
+[Logging.Console]
+- Enabled = true
+[Logging.Disk]
+- WriteUnityLog = true
+Then send the "LogOutput.log" file from the "Lethal Company\BepInEx\" folder in the bug report.

+## More screenshots :
 ![Scraps2](https://raw.githubusercontent.com/HolographicWings/LethalExpansion/main/Screenshots/Scraps2.png "Scraps2")
 ![Scraps1](https://raw.githubusercontent.com/HolographicWings/LethalExpansion/main/Screenshots/Scraps1.png "Scraps1")
 ![MoonCatalogue](https://raw.githubusercontent.com/HolographicWings/LethalExpansion/main/Screenshots/MoonCatalogue.png "MoonCatalogue")